Abbott, Jack Henri

 Co-founder of the Pan African Market in Cape Town.

-A poet and freelance editor based in Cape Town, Kozain won the 2007 Olive Schreiner Prize for his collection of poems This Carting Life.
+Kozain is a poet and freelance editor based in Cape Town.
+He won the Olive Schreiner Prize in 2007 for This Carting Life and in 2015 for Groundwork.
 He blogs at www.groundwork.wordpress.com.

 Indian fimmaker and Environmentalist.
 He directed three groundbreaking films: Massey Sahib, In Which Annie Gives It Those Ones, and Electric Moon.

 Indian writer and academic based in Germany.

 Rapper and poet.
 Leader of the Durban based Blackfist of Garvey.

 Simon Kuper won the William Hill Sports Book of the Year in 1994 with his book Football Against the Enemy.
 He founded and edited Perfect Pitch, and is also the author of Ajax, The Dutch, the War: Football in Europe during the Second World War.
 He has written for the Observer and Guardian, and is currently a columnist for the Financial Times.

 Ivorian comedian and playwright; has most recently published a novel titled Babyface.

 Laferiere is a Haiti-born writer and journalist based in Montreal.

 A writer, on the intersection of culture, politics and science; his last book is AKA.
 He’s also the editor of the Paris based Mamba.